[FD Logo]

 Friday Night

-• Midnight or shortly after - Tavern Time: An opportunity for people to relax, eat and begin their business for the weekend.
-Adventure debrief.
+• Midnight or shortly after - Tavern Time: An opportunity for people to be In Character and relax, eat and roleplay.

 Saturday

 • 08.00 - Tavern Time: Get up and into costume.
-Eat Breakfast.
-The referees prepare their adventures for the morning.
+Eat breakfast and socialise IC.

 Sunday